Sambridda/Palm-Oil-System-Design/README.md

 ## 3. System Architecture

 > *Process Flow Diagram (PFD) is available in the repository.
 Detailed architectural data to be added.*

+As of Proposal III, the plant is organised around **individualised feeds** to each of the three T10 tanks (rather than a shared header), with one T10 tank optionally designated by site technicians as the **PO tank** — automatically and manually isolated from the common palm-oil bunch and dispensed only via HMI-driven pulse logic.
+Water time across the plant is arbitrated by the **P1 (T5) → P2 (PO tank) → P3 (palm oil melt)** priority ladder described in Section 2.

 ---